-Short Answer: Yes, there are standard building sizes.
-However, you can always customize the size to best fit your needs.
+Short answer: Yes, there are standard building sizes.
+However, you can always customize sizes to best fit your needs.

-Every contractor is different, some may offer you a variety of ways to customize your building size whereas others may only offer a limited number of ways.
-At Midwest Steel Carports, Inc. you can customize your building size any way you would like as long as it is below our max capacity of 100′ wide and 20′ tall on the sidewall height.
-However, we do recommend going with the closest standard size up, if you are able to, to get the most value for your money.
-For example, if you would like your building to be 18′ wide x 23′ long, we would recommend going with an 18′ wide x 25′ long.
-This is due to the fact that the 25’ material still needs to be purchased, but it is cut down to your 23’ size.
-Essentially, you would be still be paying for the 25′ length but it would be custom manufactured to your desired 23’ length.
-Always speak to your representative about your available options and for recommendations for your specific project!
+Customization options vary by builder.
+If your project is complex, talk to your builder to see if they can build what you’re envisioning.
+At Midwest Steel, you can customize your building size any way you would like!
+However, our max construction size is 100′ wide and 20′ tall on the sidewall.
+We recommend going with the closest standard size, if you can, to get the most value for your money.
+For example, if your building is 18′ wide x 23′ long, we recommend going with 18′ wide x 25′ long.
+This is because we need to purchase the standard 25′ length and then cut it to your custom 23′ length.
+Essentially, you are paying for the 25′ length but cutting it down to your custom size for the same price.
+Work with your Project Manager to understand what the closest standard size is to your project!